DaVinci Resolve

 DaVinci Resolve — Official Website

-DaVinci Resolve for Mac stands as an exceptionally powerful and versatile post-production suite, offering an unparalleled combination of professional editing, industry-standard color grading, robust visual effects, and comprehensive audio tools within a single application.
+DaVinci Resolve for Mac stands as an exceptionally powerful and versatile post-production suite, offering an unparalleled combination of professional editing, industry-standard color grading, solid visual effects, and comprehensive audio tools within a single application.
 Its freemium model makes high-end features accessible to everyone, with the free version providing a surprisingly complete toolkit for most creators.
 While its extensive feature set can lead to a steep learning curve and demand significant system resources, its deep integration, Apple Silicon optimization, and collaborative capabilities make it an indispensable tool for serious filmmakers and content creators.
 The one-time purchase for the Studio version offers exceptional long-term value compared to subscription-based alternatives.

-brew install --cask davinci-resolveDaVinci Resolve is a proprietary application developed by Blackmagic Design, integrating non-linear video editing, color correction, visual effects (Fusion), and audio post-production (Fairlight) into a single software suite for macOS, Windows, and Linux.
-It is widely recognized for its Emmy™ award-winning color grading technology, utilizing 32-bit float YRGB image paths for superior image quality.
-The software allows users to seamlessly transition between different post-production stages—editing, color, effects, and audio—with a single click.
-Available in both a robust free version and a more advanced paid 'Studio' version, DaVinci Resolve serves a broad spectrum of users from aspiring content creators to Hollywood professionals.
+DaVinci Resolve is a professional post-production application developed by Blackmagic Design, integrating non-linear video editing, color correction, photo editing, visual effects (Fusion), and audio post-production (Fairlight) into a single comprehensive suite for macOS, Windows, and Linux.
+Now at version 21, it introduces a dedicated Photo page for still image workflows alongside its Emmy™ award-winning color grading technology.
+The software utilizes 32-bit float YRGB image processing for superior color accuracy and allows seamless transitions between editing, color, photo, effects, and audio workspaces.
+Available in a fully featured free version and the advanced Studio edition, DaVinci Resolve serves everyone from aspiring creators to Hollywood professionals, offering professional-grade tools without subscription fees.

 An in-depth look at Davinci Resolve for Mac.